OTC Markets Group Inc. (OTCMKTS:OTCM) Declares $1.50 Dividend

-OTC Markets Group Inc. (OTCMKTS:OTCM – Get Free Report) announced a dividend on Tuesday, November 19th,investing.com reports.
+OTC Markets Group Inc. (OTCMKTS:OTCM – Get Free Report) declared a dividend on Wednesday, November 20th,investing.com reports.
 Stockholders of record on Friday, November 22nd will be paid a dividend of 1.50 per share by the financial services provider on Thursday, December 5th.
-This represents a dividend yield of 11.18%.
-The ex-dividend date is Thursday, November 21st.
+This represents a dividend yield of 11.17%.
+The ex-dividend date of this dividend is Thursday, November 21st.

 OTC Markets Group Price Performance

-OTC Markets Group (OTCMKTS:OTCM – Get Free Report) last announced its quarterly earnings data on Wednesday, November 6th.
-The financial services provider reported $0.61 earnings per share for the quarter, beating analysts’ consensus estimates of $0.60 by $0.01.
-OTC Markets Group had a net margin of 24.63% and a return on equity of 75.89%.
-The business had revenue of $27.39 million for the quarter, compared to analyst estimates of $27.07 million.
-On average, sell-side analysts forecast that OTC Markets Group will post 2.4 earnings per share for the current year.
+OTC Markets Group (OTCMKTS:OTCM – Get Free Report) last released its quarterly earnings results on Wednesday, November 6th.
+The financial services provider reported $0.61 earnings per share for the quarter, topping the consensus estimate of $0.60 by $0.01.
+OTC Markets Group had a return on equity of 75.89% and a net margin of 24.63%.
+The company had revenue of $27.39 million for the quarter, compared to analysts’ expectations of $27.07 million.
+As a group, analysts anticipate that OTC Markets Group will post 2.4 earnings per share for the current fiscal year.

 OTC Markets Group Inc operates regulated markets for trading 12,000 U.S. and international securities.
 Its data-driven disclosure standards form the foundation of its three public markets: OTCQX Best Market, OTCQB Venture Market, and Pink Open Market.
 The company's OTC Link Alternative Trading Systems (ATSs) provide critical market infrastructure that broker-dealers rely on to facilitate trading.